thebantz/page-turner/README.md

 ## Page Turner
-> A reading habit builder iOS mobile application
+> A reading habit builder iOS mobile application using Google Books API.

 ## Users ##
   > This mobile application is for users who want to jumpstart their reading journey through daily reading streaks by number of pages read or duration of reading within a given day.
 The application leverages on user-data to showcase their progress.